mddown/esri-renderer-example/README.md

 # esri-renderer-example
-concept template for mapping apps
+Concept bootstrap template for mapping apps.
+Map in small div.
+Attribute information is displayed in various elements on the page via jquery.